Skip to content

 Terminal window

-php artisan capell:html-cache:clear
+php artisan capell:generate-html

 php artisan optimize:clear